 Membership of the Crouch End & District U3A is open for those who are retired, semi-retired or in part-time employment, although there is no age criterion.
 Membership is unfortunately not open to those in full-time employment.
 Membership requires an annual subscription.
 This entitles members to attend the monthly meetings and, to join any of the interest-groups and to partake in voting for executive committee members at the Annual General Meeting.

-The annual subscription will be £35.00 per annum and run from January 1 of each calendar year.
+The annual subscription is £35.00 per annum and runs from January 1 of each calendar year.
 Half yearly membership will also be available.
 Concessionary Membership of £5.00 per annum if in receipt of means tested benefits.
-The first year’s subscription will, as a bonus to newly joining members, be valid from October 2017 to December 2018
+The first year’s subscription is, as a bonus to newly joining members, valid from October 2017 to December 2018.

 You may download a membership application form here.
 You will need to print it, fill it in, and send it to the Membership Secretary.
 We ask you to pay by cheque for this first year.
 Unfortunately we are unable to accept cash payments.

 The monthly meetings are held at the Moravian Church Hall on the second Thursday of every month.
 Doors open at 10.00 a.m for tea and coffee.
 Talks begin at 10.45 a.m.

 |14 December 2017||Estelle Lovatt||Fun and irony in art history|

 Estelle Lovatt is an art critic, writer and lecturer.
 View her profile here

 |11 January 2018||Katy Ghahremani||Plans for Hornsey Town Hall|

 A director of Make Architects, Katy Ghahremani is the architect for the restoration and redevelopment of the iconic Hornsey Town Hall